cmaijala/Crowdfunding_ETL/README.md

   * ### Data Transformation:
   	* Changing Data Types: Applied pd.to_numeric() and astype() to convert data for database compatibility.
    	* Merging DataFrames: Combined category and subcategory DataFrames with the campaign DataFrame to maintain campaign structure.
-    	* New Calculations: Derived columns like percentage goal achieved by dividing pledged by goal.

 The code used can be found in Final-ETL_Mini_Project_CMaijala_ASerpa_KChu.ipynb.
 The final data can be found in the Resources folder as: campaign.csv, category.csv, subcategory.csv, contacts.csv.